Today, we’re breaking down 23 immediately actionable content creation strategies for your Entrepreneurial Archetype.

 This will ensure your creative time is giving you the most bang for your buck.

-Social media content creation for Entrepreneurs can be a full-time job: from regularly writing free-content that adds value to your audience daily to writing sales pages and marketing emails that sell your offers to filming videos and recording podcasts to ensure people experience your brand on different mediums.
+Social media content creation for Architects can be a full-time job: from regularly writing free-content that adds value to your audience daily to writing sales pages and marketing emails that sell your offers to filming videos and recording podcasts to ensure people experience your brand on different mediums.

 When you’re only posting one piece of content on one platform, it can feel like you’re wasting your time if you’re not repurposing it onto different platforms.
-This is where you can activate your Entrepreneur Archetype to optimize your content creation, so you never have to feel like you’re wasting time again.
+This is where you can activate your Architect Archetype to optimize your content creation, so you never have to feel like you’re wasting time again.

 1. Develop a Content Repurposing System (sensing a trend, here?)